primus-labs/zktls-demo/network-core-sdk-mtls-example/README.md

   clientKey: "YourClientKeyString",
 };
 ```
+Security note: keep the client key private and stored securely; never commit it or share it publicly.

 ## Customize
 Edit these sections in `index.js`:
 - `address`: your wallet address
-- `chainId` and `baseSepoliaRpcUrl`: switch to Base mainnet if needed
 - `requests`: request params for your mTLS endpoint
 - `responseResolves`: JSON parse paths for the response fields you want to attest
+- `chainId` and `baseSepoliaRpcUrl`: switch to Base mainnet if needed

 ## Notes
 - Keep your `.env` out of version control.